Bosnia and Herzegovina, one of the most commonly

 Most other hotels or bed & breakfast spots are located 20 miles away from Martin Brod, which is a real drag.

-Visiting all of nature’s glorious gifts is great, but adding a stop to a historical spot is essential The most visited city in Bosnia is the capital, Sarajevo.
+Well, yes it is, and this city is absolutely beautiful.
+While nature was absolutely captivating, but adding a stop to a historical spot is essential The most visited city in Bosnia is the capital, Sarajevo.
 While this city may be the largest, it can be jam packed tourists all hours of the day.

 I found that Mostar Town is another great place to get to know the real Bosnia.
 Sarajevo may be the capital but Mostar is rich with culture.
 The richest part of the city can be found at the Old Bridge.
 This bridge is considered a heritage site by UNESCO.
 The Old Town Street is a great place for people to visit open markets, buy local and fresh food and immerse yourself in the Bosnian culture.